Skip to content

 http://localhost:8000/api/v1/prompts/list/quickstart-1

-If the workflow succeeds, the SQL row count increases, and the prompt listing returns template filenames, the Azure SQL and Blob integrations are working.
+If the workflow succeeds and the prompt listing returns template filenames, the Cosmos DB and Blob integrations are working.

 Production Security Configuration